-Between the museum and the station, a well-stocked shop offers every kind of blade you could hope to purchase, from nail clippers to replica swords, kitchen knives, and garden shears.
+The Gifu Cutlery Hall is between the museum and the station, a well-stocked shop offers every kind of Seki blade you could hope to purchase, from nail clippers to replica swords, kitchen knives, and scissors.
 The samurai sword scissors are a particular favorite with visitors.
-Some staff speak English.
+Items are sold at discounts up to 20%.

 Seki Zenkoji, located a short walk beyond the museum, is named after the much bigger, more famous Zenkoji Temple in Nagano City .
 Like Nagano's Zenkoji Temple, Seki Zenkoji also features a pitch-black underground passageway, where you walk with your hands touching the walls on either side and try to find the metal door handle purported to lead to the realm of the dead.

 The latest information may differ, so please check the official website